ljodea/dgrtwo.github.com/_posts/2017-4-26-exploratory_data_analysis_of_board_documents_at_the_green_climate_fund.md

 All plots show that since the Fund became operational in 2014, use of the word "project" has surged.

 At earlier meetings, establishing a secretariat was priority number one, and we can see usage declining over time.
-"Risk" begins to become much more important at B.07, which is when the Fund adopted a risk management framework.
+"Risk" begins to become much more important at B.07, which is when the Fund adopted an investment framework, a financial risk management framework, and a results management framework.

 You'll notice that the bare frequency plot emphasises the high-frequency changes to the words "secretariat" and "project", whereas the log10 plot of word frequency really helps us see what's happening at the low-end of the frequency range.
 The square-root coordinate transform preserves some of the perspective of both the other plots, and might be the most useful plot of the three.

-### What does single word analysis say about different board meetings?
+***

+### Word Frequency

 We might want to look at board meetings as a facet of our single word analysis.
 Which words are particularly associated with specific meeetings?
 To find this out we can use common rules-of-thumb: term frequency and it's cousin, inverse-document frequency.

-Computing this with the `bind_tf_idf` function from the tidytext package, we get a data table which shows the words which are associatd in particular with one meeting.
+Computing these with the `bind_tf_idf` function from the tidytext package, we get a data table which shows the words which are associatd in particular with one meeting.

 {% highlight text %}